cjinghong/Listr/README.md

 - Adam Xavier
 	1. CRC Cards
 	2. UML Diagrams
+	3. Report

+- Sam
+	1. Dialog popup for editing TodoItem
+		- The dialog popup should appear when the todo item is tapped on, and the user can edit it and save.
+Or cancel.

 - Shum Ka Poh
-	1. Edit TodoItem Dialog popup
+	1.

 - Chan Jing Hong
 	1. Designing of backbone and wireframe of the application